services

 - mc-monitor to expose metrics about Minecraft worlds I run

 - minecraft-exporter to expose player-level metrics in minecraft worlds.
-I have a writeup here about how I used this data to catch cheaters.

 Visualization